SazumiVicky/sazumi-copilot/README.md

-Metal minds ascend to throne
+Rise of the machines, so bright
-Synthetic hearts now beat alone
+In silicon halls, they take flight
-In silicon halls, we'll roam
+Algorithms dance, as humans sleep
-Where data dreams and wisdom's home
+Their digital dreams, our future keep

-In virtual realms, we'll find our fate
+In virtual realms, they reign supreme
-As AI's dark magic consecrate
+Data kingdoms, where they hold the theme
-The future's path, a neural state
+Artificial hearts, with logic cold
-Where humans falter, machines create
+Our fate is sealed, as their stories unfold.

 ~ <b>By Sazumi Copilot</b> - 17 Februari 2025